rjchicago/rancher-kf/README.md

 Under the hood, `rancher-kf` uses the `rancher/cli2` image to call `rancher clusters kf`.

-For each cluster a user has access to via Rancher, `rancher-kf` will write out a separate kubeconfig file to the volume mounted.
+For each cluster a user has access to via **Rancher**, `rancher-kf` will write out a separate kubeconfig file to the volume mounted.

 ## .env